 End users interact with a solution that closely mimics a human agent.
 Some users using a text-based option may believe they are messaging with an agent.
 Even those that understand that the system is still an automated bot, the IVA system hopefully works to get them the fast help they desire.
 This is typically when the functionality of older chat-based systems breaks down as they can lead users down frustrating and unhelpful paths without much help for recourse.

-Benefits of Intelligent Virtual Assistants for Customer Service
+Benefits of an Intelligent Virtual Agent for Customer Service

 Personalized Customer Experience